 Speak with vendors, customers, other engineers, tech support, governmental agencies, and so on.

-This is a big part of being an engineer, especially if you want to move up the ranks.
-So, the sooner you master your communication skills, the better off you’ll be.
+Communication is a big part of being an engineer, especially if you want to move up the ranks.
+And the sooner you master your communication skills, the better off you’ll be.

 When I first started working, I wasn’t too familiar with technical communication.
-For example, how to deeply explain a design to an outside engineer.
-Plus, I didn’t want to sound like an idiot.
+For example, how to deeply explain designs to other engineers.
+I feared sounding like an idiot.

 So, I’d write out what I wanted to say, and then I’d ask my boss to correct it.
 This was my level of paranoia at the time.
 Over time though, I got the hang of it all through endless practice.
-Also thankfully, my boss didn’t hold my hand too much, so I had to quickly learn myself.
+Also thankfully, my boss didn’t hold my hand too much, so I quickly learned on my own.